This page will give you information about an orchidopexy. If you have any questions, you should ask your GP or other relevant health professional.

 What are the benefits of surgery?

 Surgery should prevent your child from having serious complications.
-Your child’s fertility should improve, and he will find it easier when he is an adult to examine his testicles to check for any problems.
+Your child’s fertility should improve, particularly if both testicles need to be brought down, and he will find it easier when he is an adult to examine his testicles to check for any problems.

 Are there any alternatives to surgery?